 The IOMC looks forward to addressing these challenges in the future by continuing to support SAICM (and its new Overall Orientation and Guidance), by supporting the UN Sustainable Development Goals (SDGs) and post-2015 development agenda, by continuing to adapt and increase collaboration with other organisations working on chemical safety, and by addressing the opportunities and challenges that arise in the next 20 years.

-The authors thank Jonathan Krueger, consultant, for his assistance in preparing this article.
+This article was authored by Bob Diderich, OECD.
+The author thanks Jonathan Krueger, consultant, for his assistance in preparing this article.

 The six programme areas of Agenda 21 para 19.4.are (a) Expanding and accelerating international assessment of chemical risks; (b) Harmonization of classification and labelling of chemicals; (c) Information exchange on toxic chemicals and chemical risks; (d) Establishment of risk reduction programmes; (e) Strengthening of national capabilities and capacities for management of chemicals; (f) Prevention of illegal international traffic in toxic and dangerous products.